Hi, I'm Hannah.

 This didn’t happen overnight – and for many years I thought I would never be able to make this transition.

 You can read more about the highs and lows of my journey below.
 If you would like to know more about my corporate background, you can view my LinkedIn profile here.

 International Study Year

 Executive Coaching & Mentoring

 Life after university: Welcome to the real world

-I worked in leadership positions in HR for 8 years, joining a professional services graduate programme after university, before eventually heading up graduate recruitment for a top tier City law firm.
-While there was a lot I liked about working for large corporates, I knew it wasn’t what I wanted to do forever.
+I worked in corporate HR for 8 years, joining a professional services graduate programme after university, before eventually heading up graduate recruitment for a top tier City law firm.
+While there was a lot I liked about working for large multinationals, I knew it wasn’t what I wanted to do forever.
 I wanted to spend my working days doing something I was really passionate about, where I was pushing myself to my full potential outside of the structure of a typical 9 – 5 office job.